stevenpaul007-creator/Pico-GB/README.md

 * (1x) PCB or Breadboard
 * Dupont Wires Assorted Kit (Male to Female + Male to Male + Female to Female)
 * Preformed Breadboard Jumper Wires
 * (optional) A APS6404L is required if your flash is smaller than your rom file.
 Like my Pico 2 with a 2MB flash, I could only load a rom within 1MB.
-If you would linke to load a bigger rom, you can add a APS6404 to SD card IOs with another CS pin.
+If you would like to load a bigger rom, you can add a APS6404 to SD card IOs with another CS pin.
 And modify ENABLE_PSRAM to 1, MAX_ROM_SIZE_MB to what ever depends on your flash size(1.5mb is default for 2mb).

 Last but not least: you might want a shell.
 * You might like the one from YouMakeTech: [Pico-GB 3d-printed Game Boy emulator handheld gaming console for Raspberry Pi Pico](https://www.youmaketech.com/pico-gb-gameboy-emulator-handheld-for-raspberry-pi-pico/) that ressembles to the original Nintendo Game Boy released in 1989.